mlambert125/new-java-curriculum/content/springboot-2/_index.md

 like the create operation, we'll expect the client to send the data in the request body in JSON format.

 We also conveniently have the id of the user we want to update in the URL.
-This may seem redundant, but it is a convention in RESTful APIs to include the id of the entity you want to update in the URL of a PUT request even though it is also included in a field in the request body.
+This may seem redundant, but it is a convention in RESTful APIs to include the id of the object that you want to update in the URL of a PUT request even though it is also included in a field in the request body.
 The reason for this is that with REST, the URL should always identify the data that we are operating on.
 This means that any operation that pertains to one record instead of the entire set should always include the id of the item in the url.